luksvrd/PyNews/README.md

 ## Credits

-Credit to edX Boot Camps LLC for the starter code & continued education modules.
+Credit to edX Boot Camps LLC for the starter code and continued education modules.

 ## Contributors